-The applicant is proposing substantial sitewide improvements to the Grand Flamingo residential development, including architectural modifications to the North and Central Tower.
+On October 03, 2017 the application was continued to the November 07, 2017 DRB meeting at the request of staff.
+The applicant is proposing substantial site-wide improvements to the Grand Flamingo residential development, including architectural modifications to the North and Central Tower.
 The subject property is a 16-acre site that occupies the Bayfront land between 14th Street to just south of 16th Street.
 The Grand Flamingo consists of two towers, built in 1960 but renovated multiple times, situated to the north and the south of the site.
-The towers, designed by the same notable architect, act independently from one another and contain their own entrances, garage facilities, and recreational pooldecks.
+The towers, designed by the same notable architect, act independently from one another and contain their own entrances, garage facilities, and recreational pool decks.
 A central 35-floor addition was approved in 1997, pursuant to DRB File No. 9191.
 This addition is elevated four stories in the air, and connects the two towers.
 A common skybridge elevated over 24'-0" above the main entrance links the two towers.

-The design modifications and renovations include changes to the exterior and interior portions of the existing North and Central Towers of Flamingo Apartments.
+The revised design modifications and renovations primarily include changes to the exterior and interior portions of the existing North and Central Towers of Flamingo Apartments.
 Also extensive site-wide landscaping improvements are proposed, as well as changes to the vehicular circulation and pick-up/drop-off locations, and entrance features.
 A notable portion of the application is the proposed elimination of the central driveway and guardhouse access control center at the base of the central tower.
-As originally designed in 1960, and further enhanced in 1997, the central oval vehicular drive served as the primary vehicular drive through the site that offered direct access to both towers lobbies, as well as offered areas for vehicle idling in order to accommodate drop-offs, pick-ups and deliveries of goods and services.
+As originally designed in 1960, and further enhanced in 1997, the central oval vehicular drive in the central courtyard served as the primary vehicular drive through the site that offered direct access to both towers lobbies, as well as offered areas for vehicle idling and waiting in order to accommodate drop-offs, pick-ups and deliveries of general goods and services.
 The South Tower is not part of the proposed renovation.

-Traffic conflicts and circulation problems unquestionably exist at this development's front entrance location along Bay Road.
-Partially due to the built environment and prior building permits, and partially due to stringent access enforcement at the gatehouse at the direction of the Flamingo management.
-Concerns over security issues that has arisen from the residential development with over 1,680 apartment units with multiple points of entry and serious traffic flow disruption has led to an escalating enforcement of entry and access into what was once the primary, vehicular motorcourt to two, densely populated towers.
-The approval of the 35-story addition in 1997, also contemplated the vehicular flow "through and around" the central oval motorcourt.
-The traffic conflicts and circulation problems began after the completion of the central tower, and have only escalated with the advent of ridesharing services and further dependency on instant delivery of goods.
+Traffic conflicts and circulation problems unquestionably exist at this development's front entrance location along Bay Road, which currently appears as a continuation of 15th Street due to the extensive width of the curb cut.
+These conflicts are partially due to the built environment and prior building permits, and partially due to stringent access enforcement at the gatehouse at the direction of the Flamingo management.
+Concerns over security issues have arisen from the residential development with over 1,680 apartment units with multiple points of entry and serious traffic flow disruption.
+This has led to an escalating enforcement of entry and access into what was once the primary, vehicular motor court to two (2), densely populated towers.
+The approval of the 35-story addition in 1997, also contemplated the vehicular flow "through and around" the central oval motor court.
+The traffic conflicts and circulation problems began after the completion of the central tower, and have only escalated with the advent of ride-sharing services and further dependency on instant delivery of goods.
 Ride-sharing and/or taxi waiting areas simply were not contemplated at the time of completion.
 After numerous meetings over the years with many City representatives from various departments including Planning, Parking, Public Works, Police and Transportation, as well as with concerned and affected neighbors, short term solutions have been tested, including on-street taxi cueing areas, onsite traffic police guards, and the introduction of pavement striping and bollards in an effort to resolve the fundamental issue of cueing and back-up onto Bay Road.